-There has been a lot of hype on the advantages and pitfalls of AI and how its impact can and will be seen across all areas of society such as social media, design, business, and gaming to name a few.
-Many are arguing that the power of AI is so potent it could eradicate the need for human effort but it’s worth examining how it is contributing to meaningful human endeavors such as the conservation of our precious planet and its natural wonders including The Great Barrier Reef.
+There has been a lot of exposure on the advantages and pitfalls of Artificial Intelligence and how its impact will be seen across all areas of society such as social media, design, business, and gaming to name a few.
+Many are arguing that the power of AI is so potent that it could eradicate the need for human input.
+However it’s worth examining AI’s contribution to meaningful human endeavours such as the conservation of our precious planet and its natural wonders including The Great Barrier Reef.

 The Great Barrier Reef is home to thousands of species of marine life and is the world’s largest coral reef system; but rising sea temperatures, ocean acidification, and increasing waste and contamination are damaging the reef.